-There are so many inspirational stories and nuggets of information throughout Hero – here are a few of the main life lessons I’ve taken from the book.
+There are so many inspirational stories and nuggets of information throughout Hero – here are a few of the main life lessons.

 When you find a ‘burning desire’ to achieve your dream, or calling, this will see you through what has previously been seen as impossible problems – the impossible will become possible.
 You just need to discover your abilities and realise how to use them to overcome obstacles.

 The journey of following your dream is like being in a labyrinth – full of twists and turns, changing direction, choosing a new path to take when you’re faced with a dead end.
 But you will always find the way to get to the place you need to be.
 We must take things one step at a time, stay committed and determined.

 When you have achieved your dream, you will look back on your journey to get there and realise that every time you hit a dead end that made you try a different route, this meant you achieved not only your dream, but actually a much better version than you ever thought you could achieve.